-- Support baby's shoulders to keep chin tucked in close, touching the breast, and the nose is clear - Await a wide open gape; expressing some milk onto the nipple and moving baby's nose against the nipple may help - · As baby opens mouth wide, quickly bring baby's shoulders in closer, so the chin is leading - If a wide gape is not achievable, try holding the breast to shape it more like a burger or sandwich, so easier to grip onto and encourage a deeper latch. - Ensure the nipple stays pointing to the roof of baby's mouth as much as possible. - · Aim to keep the chin tucked in close, with plenty of breast between baby's lower lip and the nipple - · Always bring baby to breast (rather than breast to baby) and keep the breast in it's natural position - A deep latch will be asymmetrical with more areola by the top of baby's mouth and plenty of breast in baby's mouth this allows the nipple to reach far back to the soft part of baby's palate - · The cheeks will be full and round and close into the breast - · Baby's top lip will be in a neutral position - Try reclining to help maintain a deeper latch
+- Support baby's shoulders to keep chin tucked in close, touching the breast, and the nose is clear - Await a wide open gape; expressing some milk onto the nipple and moving baby's nose against the nipple may help - As baby opens mouth wide, quickly bring baby's shoulders in closer, so the chin is leading - If a wide gape is not achievable, try holding the breast to shape it a bit flatter like a 'burger' or 'sandwich', so easier to grip onto and encourage a deeper latch. - · Ensure the nipple stays pointing to the roof of baby's mouth as much as possible. - · Aim to keep the chin tucked in close, with plenty of breast between baby's lower lip and the nipple - Always bring baby to breast and keep the breast in it's natural position - A deep latch will be asymmetrical with more areola by the top of baby's mouth and plenty of breast in baby's mouth this allows the nipple to reach far back to the soft part of baby's palate - · The cheeks will be full and round and close into the breast - Baby's top lip will be in a neutral position, and not curling inward (bottom lip will be tucked in too well to see!) - Try reclining to help maintain a deeper latch